MartinCazares/Android_Studio_Debugger_Macro/README.md

         }

-*That is it, you can start coding and don’t forget to add the tag “//<#DEBUG>” to start a “Debugging Area” and “//</#DEBUG>” to end the “Debugging Area”.
-Note that anything between these tags will be commented when in “release” build.
+*That is it, you can start coding and don’t forget to add the tag “//<#DEBUG_AREA>” to start a “Debugging Area” and “//</#DEBUG_AREA>” to end the “Debugging Area”.
+Note HTML kind of syntax to start and end the area like <p></p> also notice that anything between these tags will be commented when in “release” build.
 Look at the examples below to understand how it works…

-#Examples:
+#Debug Area Examples:
 A very common scenario is where you need to log pieces of information when processing some data as follows:

     private List<String> getNamesOfUsersNearMe(String zipCode){